Secrets of the Hagia Sophia

 The Deësis Mosaic, created at the end of the Catholic period, is particularly intriguing because it depicts Jesus Christ as someone else.
 Some researchers believe Apollonius of Tyana, a Greek philosopher, sits in Christ’s place.
 According to this theory, Christ is fictional, and Apollonius served as a model for the story.

-Until the Hagia Sophia was opened as a museum, many visitors flocked here to drink from two water wells, hailed for their purported healing powers.
-It was said that if you drank three times in a row, on Saturdays, from the well in the main hall, you would be cured of illness.
+Many visitors flock here to drink from two water wells, hailed for their purported healing powers.
+It is said that if you drank three times in a row, on Saturdays, from the well in the main hall, you would be cured of illness.

 Another site, known as the Sweating Column, puzzles guests because it remains constantly wet even on the hottest days.